 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 This is also called neuro signs, neuro checks, or neuro status.
-A neurologic exam can show caregivers how well your brain works after an injury or illness.
-Caregivers will check how your pupils (black dots in the center of each eye) react to light.
-They may check your memory and how easily you wake up.
+A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
+A provider will check how your pupils (black dots in the center of each eye) react to light.
+He or she may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Oxygen: You may need extra oxygen if your blood oxygen level is lower than it should be.
+- You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

-- Ventilator: This is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
-An endotracheal (ET) tube is put into your airway through your mouth or nose.
+- A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
+An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
-A trach is an airway tube put into an incision (cut) in the front of your neck.
-The ET tube or trach is attached to the ventilator.
+A trach is a tube put through an incision and into your windpipe.

-- Anticonvulsants: These prevent, decrease, or stop seizures.
+- Anticonvulsants prevent, decrease, or stop seizures.

-- Steroids: These decrease swelling in your brain.
+- Steroids decrease swelling in your brain.

-- Antipyretics: This medicine is given to decrease a fever.
+- Antipyretics decrease a fever.

-- Pain medicine: You may be given a prescription medicine to decrease pain.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.